 Flexible & Dependent Care Spending Accounts

-LSU has partnered with Diversified Benefit Services, Inc. (DBS) to offer employees Flexible Spending Accounts for 2017!
-This program will allow employees to put tax-sheltered dollars in an account for out of pocket medical and/or dependent care expenses that are incurred from January 1, 2017 through March 15, 2018 for the employee and any eligible dependents.
+LSU continues to partner with Diversified Benefit Services, Inc. (DBS) to offer employees Flexible Spending Accounts (FSA).
+This program will allow employees to put tax-sheltered dollars in an account for out of pocket medical and/or dependent care expenses that are incurred from January 1, 2018 through March 15, 2019 for the employee and any eligible dependents.

 This benefit provides the opportunity to set aside tax-exempt dollars for out-of-pocket health care or dependent care expenses incurred by you and/or your eligible dependents.
 LSU offers two different Plans through our Tax-Saver Flexible Benefits that allow you to reduce your taxable income, the Heath Care Reimbursement Plan and the Dependent Care Reimbursement Plan.

 Any active employee of LSU is eligible for benefits provided the following:

 - Employed at 75% of full-time effort per pay period (avg. of 30 hours/week) or greater;

 - Appointed for a duration of at least one semester or 120 days or greater